imjihuan/fuego/docs/rst_src/Installing_Fuego.rst

 you have proxy access to the Internet if you are behind a corporate firewall.

+Please see the section
+:ref:`Alternative Installation Configurations <alt_install>` below
-Please see the section "Alternative Installation Configuratons" below for other arguments to *install.sh*, or for alternative installation scripts.
+for other arguments to ``install.sh``, or for alternative installation scripts.

 Fuego Linux distribution